 What TIME do I have available to be my child's Journal Buddy?

 Ideally, you want to make the most of this precious time with your child.
-To reduce stress, pick a time and day that allows for some wiggle room and try to make it consistent.
+To reduce stress, pick a time and day that allows for some wiggle room and make it consistent.
 If consistency is an issue due to an erratic schedule, include your child in the planning so they know when to expect your next Big Life Journal get-together.

 How to get them EXCITED about it